Reactive Customer Service: Becoming more Proactive

 Proactive vs Reactive Customer Service

-If a customer comes to you with an issue which you solve, it's difficult to create a moment of amazement that might breed a customer that stays for life, tells their friends and becomes so much more valuable.
+If a customer comes to you with an issue which you solve, it’s difficult to create a moment of amazement that might breed a customer that stays for life, tells their friends and becomes so much more valuable.
 Solving their issue is the minimum that they would expect.
-You can impress them with how quick and easy the solution was, or by going above and beyond, but those opportunities don't always arise.
+You can impress them with how quick and easy the solution was, or by going above and beyond, but those opportunities don’t always arise.
+Proactive service is about anticipating customer needs and addressing customer concerns before they escalate, which can prevent issues and enhance satisfaction.

 Strategies for Implementing Proactive Customer Service